 This will mean a significant drop down the rankings for multiple keywords or in the most drastic cases, complete removal from the search results.

-Following a penalty, some businesses have even taken the extreme step of changing their entire digital presence.
-With our expertise, there is no need to panic.
+Following a Google penalty, some businesses have even taken the extreme step of changing their entire digital presence.
+With our expertise and penalty advice, there is no need to panic.

 Through analysis, we will determine the cause of the penalty and build a long-term strategy to repair any damage done.

 There are two types of penalties – manual and algorithmic.
 A manual penalty is applied when the Google web spam team review your website and decide that it does not meet their standards.
 These penalties can be applied at any time and you will be notified via Google Search Console.